Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

-## Step 1: Link your Facebook Page to your Nexmo account
+## Part 1: Link your Facebook Page to your Nexmo account

 Linking your Facebook page to your Nexmo account allows Nexmo to handle inbound messages and enables you to send messages from the Nexmo Messages API.